The College demonstrates its commitment to global diversity by providing financial aid to international students.

 Our CSS Code is 1392.

 Students from Cuba, Iran, Myanmar, North Korea, Sudan, and Syria are not allowed to complete the CSS Profile.
-Please contact Ms. Sundberg for alternative methods.
+Please contact Kris Sundberg for alternative methods.

 Students living in Benin, Cameroon, Ghana, Nigeria, and Togo are not allowed to use a credit card for payment of the CSS profile.
-Please contact Ms. Sundberg for assistance.
+Please contact Kris Sundberg for assistance.

 You can expect to receive similar aid each year if your academic performance is consistent with the standards of the College.
 An annual application is not required.